 How this collection came to the library is a bit of a mystery, but a bit of sleuthing by librarian Philip Sutton, has led us to believe that they once belonged to a Manhattan real estate agent named Frederic J. Whiton.
 We were curious about the origin of the pamphlets because nearly all of them contain manuscript notations.
 Mr. Whiton probably jotted down his comments at the auctions themselves, noting the initial and final purchase price of each lot, the names of the buyers, and quick notations of existing structures and topography, such as marking off which lots were “below grade and swamp,” or still had no access by road.
 Mr. Whiton also clipped newspaper reports about the auctions and pasted them into the brochures.
 These news items often provide background on the sale, the owner’s reasons for selling, the public and press’ reaction to the sale, and the complete list of buyers and prices.

 “Now is the psychological time to buy,” coaxed an encouraging auctioneer before the sale of the Bowie Dash estate in the Bronx.
-This borough, being less familiar territory to New Yorkers, was thought to need more promotion that the already populous and built up boroughs of Manhattan and Brooklyn.
+This borough, being less familiar territory to New Yorkers, was thought to need more promotion than the already populous and built up boroughs of Manhattan and Brooklyn.
 This perceived need for the hard sell resulted in auction catalogs that were more richly illustrated and detailed than those for lower Manhattan and Brooklyn.
 Enormous estates that had been broken in to well over 1,000 lots, unprecedented in the early 20th century, were brought to auction throughout these years, as streets were planned and graded, sewer and water pipes laid and the subways stretched northward.
 In many areas, elevated tracks began to rise high above the surrounding countryside, the landscape dotted with older frame houses, pastures, and brand new elevator apartment buildings.

 The catalog covers for the Bronx often distorted geographic realities, exaggerating the proximity of the area to Manhattan, and highlighted existing and proposed subway or trolley lines reaching to Midtown.“1 block to elevated!”
 “35 minutes to City Hall via 3rd Ave El!” are commonly found on the maps, as auction houses sought to alleviate the public’s concerns that a move to the northern reaches of the city was akin to moving to Alaska.
 The collection of Bronx pamphlets, just as those for the other boroughs, paint a picture of a city bursting with development, as the cabbage patches and cattle lanes of outer reaches of the city blossomed into vibrant, interconnected communities.